bmoorewiz/CiscoSecureWorkload/README.md

 Additionally the parent_app_scope_id on line 30 needs to be defined, this can be found in the GUI by clicking on the scope and looking at the ID in the URI.

 Type:contains on line 26 can be changed to eq or other regex expressions to match your need.
-The field value on line 27 can match any of the Tetration fields of your choosing.
+The field value on line 27 can match any of the Tetration fields/annotations of your choosing.

 This is particularly useful script when you have thousands of scopes to create as I did.